 - Mix all ingredients together in a mixing bowl.

-- Store remaining bread crumbs in an airtight container in the refrigerator.
+- Store bread crumbs in an airtight container in the refrigerator (if homemade) or in the pantry (if store-bought).

 Viola!
 You've got fresh, homemade Italian bread crumbs, perfect to use in all of those wonderfully delicious Italian recipes.